Our Community’s Innovation Lab is where we seed ideas to do old things better or new things first.

 Our founding aim in 2000 was to build stronger communities through stronger community organisations.
 We’ve done this by creating useful online tools and capacity building education and training at a price even the smallest not-for-profit groups can afford.

 We’ve also worked to keep the money moving, creating smarter grantmaking methods and tools, and a commission-free online donations platform.
-Billions of dollars are moving into the not-for-profit sector more efficiently through our grants administration tool, SmartyGrants while more than $21 million per year is flowing from individual donations to good causes through GiveNow.
+Billions of dollars are moving into the not-for-profit sector more efficiently through our grants administration tool, SmartyGrants, while over $21 million per year is flowing from individual donations to good causes through GiveNow.

 By forging partnerships with business, government and philanthropy we’ve accelerated our impact and increased our reach beyond our home zone of Australia.
 We’re now servicing grantmakers in 42 countries around the world.